banuaa/banuaa.github.io/_posts/2023-10-09-BlackHat-MEA-CTF-Quals-2023-Authy.md

 categories: [Web]
 tags: [Web]
 ---
 Last week, i participated in BlackHat MEA CTF Qualification 2023 with the pty.spawn team and managed to solve several challenges.
 One of the challenges that I solved was the Authy (Web).
+My team qualified for the finals in Riyadh, but sadly, we couldn't go because we didn't have enough money for accommodation and other stuff.
+They only funded the top 10 teams. :(

 <!--more-->